"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Okonkwor Oby CN and Patrick I Egaga.
+Okonkwor Oby CN, Patrick I Egaga.
 Functional strides to sustainable development goals (sdgs): The critical role of mobilizing Nigerian women for active participation in sport leadership.
-International Journal of Physical Education, Sports and Health.
-2018; 5(2): 255-266.
+Int J Phys Educ Sports Health 2018;5(2):255-266.